naomirross/COMP163-Project2/README.md

-# A python project exploring youtube playlist interactiom using classes
+# A python project exploring youtube playlist interaction using classes